llpeterson/direct/access.md

 a sequence of discrete releases, the industry as a whole is now on a fairly well-defined evolutionary path known as LTE.

-There are three highlights of LTE's air interface for 5G.
-First, it allows for a different multiplexing scheme for downlink and uplink traffic.
-Second, for downlink traffic (from BBU to UE), LTE uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequence-division multiplexing (carving the downlink frequency band into multiple overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
+The main innovaition of LTE's air interface for 5G is the flexibility it provides.
+5G uses a hybrid multiplexing scheme called OFDMA (Orthogonal Frequency Division Multiple Access), which intuitively combines frequence-division multiplexing (carving the frequency band into multiple overlapping sub-channels) and time-division multiplexing (allocating one or more sub-channels to a given UE for a certain slot of time).
+OFDMA also uses a coding scheme known as LDPC (Low Density Parity Check) that ensures the probability of inter-symbol interference for transimssions on adjacent sub-channels is zero.
-Giving the BBU two degrees of freedom improves its ability to squeeze the most capacity out of limited bandwidth allocated to it.
-Interestingly, BBUs also have the ability to increase/decrease the power they use to transmit on a given sub-channel, effectively allowing them to dynamically change cell size.
-This means it's possible to move UEs from one cell to another on the fly, providing yet another opportunity to optimize their use of the radio spectrum.
-Third, for uplink traffic (from UE to BBU), LTE allows for SC-FDMA (Single Carrier, Frequence-Division Multiple Access) as an option.
-The main advantage of SC-FDMA over OFDMA is that it takes less power to transmit, which in the uplink direction, reduces the workload on the limited battery capacity in our cellphones.
+Another way of thinking about LDPC is that the way it encodes bits onto signals includes enough redundancy (i.e., a form of FEC) to ensure the receiver is able able recover the original data even when signals overlap.
+In addition, BBUs also have the ability to increase/decrease the power they use to transmit on a given sub-channel, effectively allowing them to dynamically change cell size.
+This makes it possible to move UEs from one cell to another on the fly.

-The bottom line is that 5G isn't just about higher bandwidths and more efficient use of the spectrum.
-By changing how data is modulated, there will be opportunities for ISPs to offer new services to their subscribers.
-The challenge will be in how to control and take advantage of that new capability.
+Taken all together, this gives the RAN three degrees of freedom, which improves its ability to squeeze the most capacity out of the limited spectrum.
+More importantly, this flexibility provides opportunities for ISPs to offer new services to their subscribers, supporting applications that range from bandwidth-hungry video and virutual/augmented reality to latency-sensitive autonomous cars and Internet-of-Things.
+The challenge of 5G is how to control and best take advantage of this flexibility.